avocadoboi/avo/README.md

   void updateAnimations() override
   {
     // This method is used when you want to animate things.
-It is never called more frequently than a certain frequency
+It is never called more frequently than the monitor refresh
-    // that you can change in the window (getGUI()->getWindow()->setAnimationTimerInterval(...)).
-To add the view to the
-    // animation update queue, call queueAnimationUpdate().
-If you would call queueAnimationUpdate() from this method
+    // rate.
+To add the view to the animation update queue, call queueAnimationUpdate().
+If you would call
-    // every time, animations would be updated constantly at the frequency set in the window.
-This system is efficient
+    // queueAnimationUpdate() from this method every time, animations would be updated constantly at the refresh rate.
-    // since you only need to call queueAnimationUpdate() when you know that your animation isn't done.
+    // This system is efficient since you only need to call queueAnimationUpdate() when you know that your animation isn't done.
   }

   void handleSizeChange() override